escherba/python-cityhash/README.md

 ### Hardware-independent fingerprints

 Fingerprints are seedless hashes that are guaranteed to be hardware- and platform-independent.
-This can be useful for networking applications which require persisting hashed values.
+This can be useful for networking applications that persist hashed values.

 ``` python
 >>> from farmhash import Fingerprint128